jarvist/PolaronMobility.jl/README.md

 ## The Holstein polaron model

 To calculate properties for a small Holstein-like polaron, use the `holstenpolaron()` function.
-It accepts all the same arguements as for the previous case with Frohlich.
+It accepts all the same arguements as for the previous case with Frohlich, but will use the Holstein model instead and store the information in the `Holstein` type.

 For example:
 ```